mlubinsky/mlubinsky.github.com/Windows/README.md

 unzip -l <file.zip>
 If it’s a standard ZIP archive, the tool will process it.
-5. Look for Comments or Logs
-Sometimes, compression utilities add comments or metadata about the creator.
-To view these:

-Open the archive with a compatible utility and look for comments or embedded metadata.
-6. Use File Analysis Tools
+5. Use File Analysis Tools
 If you’re still unsure:

 Use TrID (a file identifier tool) to detect the file type and utility: